Charles William Sutton

 Charles William Sutton (1848–1920) was a British librarian and author.

 Career

-Sutton was librarian of the Free Manchester Public Libraries.
-He was also Secretary of the Chetham Society from 1890 to 1920, Editor of the Lancashire and Cheshire Antiquarian Society from 1885 to 1920 and also a Member of the Manchester Literary and Philosophical Society.
+Sutton was a librarian of the Free Manchester Public Libraries.
+He was also Secretary of the Chetham Society from 1890 to 1920, Editor of the Lancashire and Cheshire Antiquarian Society from 1885 to 1920 and a Member of the Manchester Literary and Philosophical Society. from 1903.

 Writing

 He was a contributor to the Dictionary of National Biography, creating many articles for the main work, and some for Supplement 1 and Supplement 2.

 Legacy

-The collection of his letters "1887–1908: letters to John Brownbill and other correspondence" are held by Manchester Archives and Local Studies.
+The collection of his letters "1887–1908: letters to John Brownbill and other correspondence" is held by Manchester Archives and Local Studies.

 His letter to Edward Arber is in the University of Birmingham: Cadbury Research Library: Special Collections.